 Now, let’s apply the 3 step drop.
 As I mentioned in the 3 step section, the QB must release the ball on his 3rd step or soon after.
 Quick game routes are short routes where the QB can get the ball out as fast as possible.

 The first quick game route I will mention is the “hitch.”
 On this concept, every receiver is running a 5-yard hitch.
 The QB must make a pre-snap read to determine where they will most likely throw the ball.
 For example, if the cornerback is 10 yards off from a wide receiver, the QB will take the easy, quick game throw.

 The next concept I will talk about is “Slant-flat.”
 This may be mirrored on both sides of the field.
 The QB’s pre-snap read will determine which side he is throwing the ball on.
-For example, if there are 3 defenders on one side of the field and only 2 on the other, the QB should go where there are 2 defenders.
+For example, if there are three defenders on one side of the field and only two on the other, the QB should go where there are two defenders.
 Once the ball is snapped, the QB should read the linebacker lined up on the slot receiver.
 If he runs to the flat, the slant should be thrown.
 If he stays home in a zone, the flat should be thrown.

 The quarterback must always know what he is taking for a drop back to make sure that the play’s timing is there.
 They must also understand why they are taking that drop on each particular play.

 The QB has a tremendous amount of pressure to succeed.
 To succeed under that pressure, they must be able to master the proper footwork.